top of page

 Down Time

 If we have an early prelim performance time, there could be hours in between performance and awards.
 So, what do parents do during the long contest days?
 Some hang out at the truck.
 Some parents stay in the stands and watch all of the bands perform.
 Depending on the location of the contest some may go home and come back.
 There are often groups of parents that will go somewhere for lunch.
 If you are hanging out at the truck, you could bring a camp chair and possibly an umbrella to shield the sun.
 There are also some parents that have little kids at home that don’t want to bring their kids out all day at a contest.
-Mr. Hughes will usually announce our prelim results via Remind, so you will know when the finals time is so you can come to see finals.
+The Directors will usually announce our prelim results via BAND App, so you will know when the finals time is to come see finals.

 Swag & Costs